i0am0arunava/sportnews_final/README.md

 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Access the application in your browser at `http://localhost:3000`

-## Credits
-This project was developed as part of the final capstone project for a React course.
-Credits to the course instructors and mentors for guidance and support.

-## Feedback
-We welcome any feedback or suggestions for improving the Sports News and Scores Dashboard.
-Please feel free to open an issue or submit a pull request.

-Thank you for using our application!
-We hope you enjoy staying updated with the latest sports news and scores.